 Okay!
 How do I sign up??

 F-GAP students are nominated by a mentor at their school.
 If you heard about F-GAP from one of your professors or if you already have a Math Alliance mentor, please contact them and they will set up a brief meeting with you to determine your eligibility.
 Or you can let any Math Alliance mentor at your school know that you are interested in F-GAP and they will take it from there.
-(Please click here for a searchable list of our Math Alliance mentors.)
-If you cannot find a Math Alliance mentor at your school, please drop us a note.
+(See a searchable list of our Math Alliance mentors.)
+If you cannot find a Math Alliance mentor at your school, please let us know.